Motoring expenses (VAT Notice 700/64)

 - if a car is changed, your records should show the date of the change

-You will probably find that you can adapt your normal business records to give this information.
+You may find that you can adapt your normal business records to give this information.

 VAT is due on the supply of fuel by the business.
 If you do not account for VAT by using the road fuel scale charge you must keep detailed mileage records for each car in which your business fuel is made available for private use.

 If you charge for the private use of fuel and the charge is not below the purchase price, then you should account for VAT on the amount charged.
-If you account for all the private use in this way you may claim all the VAT incurred if you’re fully taxable (see paragraph 8.2).
+If you account for all the private use in this way you may claim all the VAT incurred if you’re fully taxable, read section 9.2 ‘Business not fully taxable’.

 It is not acceptable to account for VAT on a nominal charge made for the private use of fuel bought by the business.
 There are special rules for accounting for VAT on supplies of fuel at below market value to connected persons such as employees or family (paragraph 2A of schedule 6 to the VAT Act 1994).